Locietta/vue-tweet-pure/packages/vue-tweet-pure/README.md

 A Vue 3 component for embedding tweets in your Vue.js applications.
 This is a Vue port of [react-tweet](https://github.com/vercel/react-tweet).

+> Server component support is not implemented yet.

 ## Features

 - 🚀 Fast loading - SSR-ready, no external scripts or iframes